TanushreeBorase/dsa-pathshala/README.md

-# dsa-pathshala
+# DSA-pathshala
-This will provide access to dsa (Data structures and Algorithms ) in c++ .
-It will from basic to advanced topics to build a strong foudation for acing tech interviews and college exams.
+This will provide access to data (Data structures and Algorithms ) in C++.
+It will be from basic to advanced topics to build a strong foundation for acing tech interviews and college exams.